 Anyone looking for a reason to move to Italy won’t need to look very far!
 Delicious food, fantastic weather and a wealth of artistic treasures make for a tempting mix.
 As the birthplace of pizza and pasta, moving to Italy may not be great for the waistline, but it will do wonders for the soul.

-From its ancient Roman ruins to its Renaissance masterpieces, Italy has a long and rich history.
+With its long and rich history, from ancient Roman ruins to Renaissance masterpieces, there are a multitude of reasons to move to Italy.
 Italy offers a choice of bustling cosmopolitan city life, ancient hilltop villages and Mediterranean coastal delights.
 You’ll discover a varied landscape which includes towering Alps, majestic lakes and expanses of vineyards and olive groves.

 There’s a reason why Italy is known for ‘La Dolce Vita’.
 The sweet life includes an emphasis on strong family ties, a sense of community and taking time to enjoy life’s pleasures (like the country’s great wines and coffee).

 Much of Italy’s accommodation is in apartments, which makes detached housing very difficult to find.
 Villas or farms may be available out in the countryside, but most of family life within cities takes place in flats.

 Prices will vary depending on where you move to.
 In the capital Rome and popular cities such as Milan and Florence, expect costs to be higher than in places like Perugia and Bologna.